 Cambridgeshire Local Assistance Scheme (CLAS)

-Cambridge & District Citizens Advice is working with Citizens Advice Rural Cambridgeshire, CHS Group, Cambridge Re-Use, Ferry Project and CCORRN to deliver the new Cambridgeshire Local Assistance Scheme (CLAS).
+Cambridge & District Citizens Advice is working with the following organisations to support the Cambridgeshire Local Assistance Scheme (CLAS):

 What is the Cambridgeshire Local Assistance Scheme?

 Funded from the County Council and administered by CHS we act as one of the main champions with an annual budget to allocate to individuals of £16,800.
 Through this we can help people with white goods, help with furnishing their homes(mostly recycled goods via Reuse), food and other vouchers.
 More importantly we – along with Rural Cambridge CAB – are the only 2 agencies funded to provide advice to claimants, whether they get a voucher or not.
 Not surprisingly much of that advice is around household finances and income maximisation.
 Quite a few of these clients end up being referred onto other areas of our work, for example Personal Budgeting Advice.

 Applicants to the Scheme must have lived in Cambridgeshire for at least six months unless they have fled to the area for their own safety.

 To apply to the Scheme you must have no savings and receive one of the following means-tested benefits:

 - Income related Employment and Support Allowance (ESA)